 Every night is a potential date night when you don’t have to wrestle three children into bed at the end of the day.

 When you were pregnant, you swore you’d never become one of those ‘date night’ couples.

-You would continue to make sure your relationship always got a lot of attention and that ‘quality time’ was abundant.
+You would continue to make sure your relationship always got lots of attention and your ‘quality time’ was abundant.

 And then your baby arrived.

 Since then, you’ve totaled about eight hours of sleep (in three years), you’ve forgotten the art of eyebrow plucking, and you’ve realized how hard it is to find babysitters.

 As a result, these days, it’s rare you have the energy to do anything but sit comatose in front of the television screen at the end of the day.